Safe Driver Hub

 When Should A Person Get Their Cognitive Fitness To Drive Assessed?

 Are you concerned about a person who is showing possible changes in their driving abilities?
 Perhaps you’re aware of a person’s medical condition that is likely to affect their ability to drive safely.
-In these situations we recommend you liaise directly with their GP who may recommend an assessment.
+In these situations we recommend you liaise directly with your GP who may recommend an OT driving assessment.

 In order to schedule an occupational therapy assessment a detailed medical summary and referral is required before we can accept any appointment.